Here’s a look at who might replace Boris Johnson as UK Prime Minister

 “It can’t be Jeremy.
 Labour can say he was running healthcare for six years and failed to prepare for a pandemic.
 They can say when he was culture secretary he chummed up to the Murdochs during the phone hacking scandal.
 He will get crushed,” a senior Conservative source told CNN.

-Michael Gove: The minister in charge of Johnson’s flagship “Levelling Up” agenda aimed at transforming the UK’s forgotten communities, Michael Gove was sacked from the cabinet after urging Johnson to resign.
-Gove worked closely with Johnson on the Vote Leave campaign in 2016 before derailing his candidacy by running against him for party leader — a move that last month he called a “mistake.”

-Steve Baker: The anti-green MP, who runs the European Research Group which is credited for ushering in a hard Brexit, has confirmed he is considering running for prime minister.
-Steve Baker told the Guardian that if he won, he would dismantle environmental policies and increase the country’s use and domestic production of gas.

-Suella Braverman: The attorney general has signaled her intention to run in a future contest.
-In an interview with ITV, Suella Braverman called for Johnson to quit and said that she would join a leadership race to replace him, saying “it would be the greatest honor.”
+Last week, the attorney general called for Johnson to quit and said that she would join a leadership race to replace him, telling ITV “it would be the greatest honor.”

+Launching her bid a few days later, Suella Braverman wrote in The Daily Telegraph: “I saw Brexit as the most important political decision of my life.
+My views are not triangulated or calibrated.
+They are as much a part of me as my DNA.
+I now realise that I cannot rely on others to take Conservatism forward.”

 (Copyright (c) 2022 CNN.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)